lenavoigt/re-imagen/README.md

 ## Demonstration - Examples

-In this directory, we provide intermediate and final results of the disk image generation process for two examples we introduced to demonstrate our approach.
+In the [Demonstration-Examples](https://github.com/lenavoigt/re-imagen/tree/main/Demonstration-Examples) directory, we provide intermediate and final results of the disk image generation process for two examples we introduced to demonstrate our approach.
 Full disk images for both examples will be shared upon request.

 ### Example 1 - Maximilian